rehandotwork/Aben/README.txt

 Aben is perfect for businesses, bloggers, marketers, and webmasters who want to enhance their email marketing efforts without hassle.

 == Installation ==
-1. Upload the `auto-bulk-email-notifications` folder to the `/wp-content/plugins/` directory.
+1. Upload the `aben` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the \'Plugins\' menu in WordPress.
 3. Go to **Settings > Auto Bulk Email Notifications** to configure your preferences.